CheatCoder0/YTDL/README.md

 # YTDL
-A simple CLI utility for youtube-dl that I use to download music
+A simple CLI utility for youtube-dl that I use to download music and videos